canonical/jaas-documentation/tutorial/jaas_basics.rst

 ``juju status --wait 4s --color``

-Once the deploy finishes that is it - we have a functioning kubernetes cluster.
-To start using it you will want to install the kubectl snap:
+Once the deploy finishes that is it - we have a functioning Kubernetes cluster.
+To start using it you will want to install the ``kubectl`` snap:

 ``sudo snap install kubectl --classic``